 “I should have showered first,” Joe offered, “that would have made the difference.”

 “I would have been asleep already when you got out of the shower.”

 We dragged ourself outside and walked towards the waterfront.
 It was almost two miles away but we made ourselves walk in penance for our grievous listlessness.

 We found a cool park that had been built pretty recently.
-There was a huge lawn were people were watching a movie in the park.
+There was a huge lawn were people were watching a movie.
 The movie was Big Hero 6.

 We tried to go to this crowded seafood restaurant but were told we needed reservations so we settled on a Gyro shop.
 It was very tasty.
 We ordered a gyro each and a plate of fries.
-Then we noticed that the gyros were only 2.50 each and got worried we didn’t order enough so we put in orders for a spicy cheese sauce, a greek salad, and fried feta in pie crust with sesame and honey.
+Then we noticed that the gyros were only 2.50 each and got worried we didn’t order enough so we added a spicy cheese sauce, a greek salad, and fried feta in pie crust with sesame and honey.
 We were full after the gyros.

 We walked back along a nice wide street.
 It said it would take us 48 minutes but I bet we did it in 30.
 We walk pretty fast.

 We’re back at the hotel.
 It’s late and we’re not tired.
 We actually went down to the bowling alley that’s next to our hotel and rolled a couple of games but it was half hearted.
 Time to wrap this day up but it’s lingering.
 There’s something it wants us to see before it releases us.
 It’s the 2012 romantic comedy Stuck in Love starring Greg Kinnear and Jennifer Connelly.